MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/06-create-detections-perform-investigations-microsoft-sentinel.md

+---
+lab:
+  title: Module 6 Create detections and perform investigations with Microsoft Sentinel
+  description: In this task, you will create a NRT (Near Real Time) analytics query rule.
+  duration: 72 minutes
+  level: 300
+  islab: true
+  primarytopics:
+    - Microsoft Sentinel
+---

 # Module 6 Create detections and perform investigations with Microsoft Sentinel

 **Note** Successful completion of this demo depends on completing all of the steps in the  [Pre-requisites document](00-prerequisites.md).